Key takeaways

 Statutory right of redemption

-In some states, you can exercise the right of redemption after the foreclosed home is sold to another party by paying that party the amount they paid, plus certain expenses.
+In some states, you can exercise the right of redemption even after the foreclosed home is sold, by paying the purchaser the amount they paid, plus certain expenses.
 This is known as the statutory right of redemption because it stems from various state statutes related to homeownership.

 If you live in a state that offers a post-sale right of redemption, the amount of time you have to re-purchase your home will depend on your state’s laws.
 Some will provide a specific timeline (for example, 60 days) after the property is sold, but others have a less clear-cut deadline.
 In some judicial foreclosures, for instance, you might be able to redeem your house any time before the court confirms the sale (the timing of which can vary by case and state).